We are family. Really, we are a local, Grafton family of 7! That’s 5 GIRLS and 2 boys to be exact:)

 During my time at Zaffiro’s I began coaching the Concordia football team, once I was finished playing.
 I developed a passion for mentoring younger people and helping people achieve goals for themselves.
 I then transitioned into the Concordia weight room and helped strength coach, Rustin Clewien, with the high volume of college athletes, developing them in speed and strength training.

-I was realizing I really found something of purpose in helping others by coaching CrossFit, so I expended my skill level to CrossFit L-2 and I kept taking on more and more responsibility.
+I was realizing I really found something of purpose in helping others on their fitness journey, so I expended my skill level to CrossFit L-2 and I kept taking on more and more responsibility.
 Throughout the years of head coaching and general management of the gym I knew I wanted so badly to be able to pour everything I have into helping people get healthier.

-So in April of 2019, when Hali expressed wanting to open her own gym right here in Grafton, where we bought our first home together, I couldn’t have been more excited.
-She has such a passion and fire for helping and motivating others to find a healthy lifestyle, like she has, that I wanted to support her and help her live out this vision, we both feel so strongly about.
-So we built AMRAP Method and are now providing excellent fitness and customer service to each and every different type of fitness level.
+In 2019, we built AMRAP Method right here in Grafton, where we bought our first home together.
+I couldn’t have been more excited and we are now providing excellent fitness and customer service to each and every different type of fitness level.